bpfree/total-energies_north-sea/README.md

 │   ├── intermediate        : Transformed data
 │   ├── model               : Final model data
 │
-├── codes                   : Scripts for cleaning, processing, and analyzing data │
+├── code                    : Scripts for cleaning, processing, and analyzing data │
-├── figures                 : All figures
+├── figure                  : All figures
 │
 ├── methodology             : Detailed methodologies for the data and analysis │